donomii/throff/README.md

 Loads the requested keys from the hash and puts them in the current environment.

 Updating the variables will not update the hash nor vice versa.
-HASHes, like everything else in throff, are immutable.
+HASHes, like most other data types, are immutable.

 ##### Parameters: